 - Warranty: 5-year frame, 2-year warranty on monitor and parts

-The biggest downfalls for the Concept2 Model D Rowing Machine are that it takes up a lot of space and the steel chain needs a little oil occasionally.
+The biggest downfalls for the Concept2 are that it takes up a lot of space and the steel chain needs a little oil occasionally.

 HIIT workouts can be done effectively from home without equipment, but using fitness machines can definitely augment your workouts and make them more interesting.

 The best home fitness machines for HIIT workouts should be tough, durable, and able to provide enough resistance for you to get your heart rate where it needs to be.

+Well, that about does it.
 If you have any questions or comments, please leave them below and I’ll get back to you soon.